Theobalds House: Later history

-The Temple Bar Gate had remained in the hands of the trustees of the Meux family estate and despite its status as a Scheduled Ancient Monument, had lapsed into decay.
+The Temple Bar Gate was excluded from the 1938 sale of the mansion, and remained in the hands of the Meux family trustees.
+Despite its status as a Scheduled Ancient Monument, it lapsed into decay.
 After a long campaign, it was decided to return it to the City in 2001.
 The arch was again dismantled, and was reconstructed on a site next to St Paul's Cathedral.
 The project was completed in November 2004, and a commemorative plaque was placed in Theobalds Park.